HomeGuidesAPI ReferenceChangelog

 ...

-So according to our calculator, this customer's usage should be around 11109 kWh for a year starting in mid-October of 2016.
+According to our calculator, this customer's usage should be approximately 11,109 kWh for the year starting in mid-October 2016.
 What happens if we run it in the other direction?
-We can use the following request to do just that:
+We can use the following request to verify:

 POST /rest/v1/ondemand/calculate